Selig Polyscope Company: History

-William Selig had worked as a magician and minstrel show operator on the west coast in California.
-Later on, in Chicago, he entered the film business using his own photographic equipment, free from patent restrictions imposed through companies controlled by Thomas Edison.
-In 1896, with help from Union Metal Works and Andrew Schustek, he shot his first film, Tramp and the Dog.
-He went on to successfully produce local actualities, slapstick comedies, early travelogues and industrial films (a major client was Armour and Company).
-In 1908 Selig Polyscope was involved in the production of The Fairylogue and Radio-Plays, a touring "multimedia" attempt to bring L. Frank Baum's Oz books to a wider public (which played to full houses but was nonetheless a financial disaster for Baum).
-By 1909 Selig had studios making short features in Chicago and the Edendale district of Los Angeles.
+William Selig initially worked as a Vaudeville magician in the Midwest and then a minstrel show operator on the west coast in California.
+Returning to Chicago, Chicago, he entered the film business using his own photographic equipment, free from the patent restrictions that were imposed through companies controlled by Thomas Edison.
+In 1896, with help from Union Metal Works and Andrew Schustek, he shot his first film, The Tramp and the Dog.

+He then went on to successfully produce local actualities, slapstick comedies, early travelogues and industrial films (a major client was Armour and Company).
+In 1908, Selig Polyscope was involved in the production of The Fairylogue and Radio-Plays, a touring "multimedia" attempt to bring L. Frank Baum's Oz books to a wider public (which played to full houses but was nonetheless a financial disaster for Baum).

+By 1909, Selig had studios making short features in Chicago and the Edendale district of Los Angeles.
 The company also distributed stock film footage and titles from other studios.
 That year, Roscoe Arbuckle's first movie was a Selig comedy short.

 The company's early existence was fraught with legal turmoil over disputes with lawyers representing Thomas Edison's interests.
-In 1909 Selig and several other studio heads settled with Edison by creating an alliance with the inventor.
+In 1909, Selig and several other studio heads settled with Edison by creating an alliance with the inventor.
 Effectively a cartel, Motion Picture Patents Company dominated the industry for a few years until the Supreme Court (in 1913 and 1915) ruled the firm was an illegal monopoly.

-In 1910 Selig Polyscope produced a wholly new filmed version of The Wonderful Wizard of Oz.
-The company produced the first commercial two-reel film, Damon and Pythias, successfully distributed its pictures in Great Britain and maintained an office in London for several years before World War I. Although Selig Polyscope produced a wide variety of moving pictures, the company was most widely known for its wild animal shorts, historical subjects and early westerns.
+In 1910, Selig Polyscope produced a wholly new filmed version of The Wonderful Wizard of Oz.
+The company produced the first commercial two-reel film, Damon and Pythias, successfully distributed its pictures in Great Britain, and maintained an office in London for several years before the outbreak of World War I. Although Selig Polyscope produced a wide variety of moving pictures, the company was most widely known for its wild animal shorts, historical subjects and early westerns.

+In 1916, Selig Polyscope was hired by the Indiana Historical Commission to research, plan and film "the centennial historical picture of Indiana."
+Estimated to be a seven-reel production that would require the use of seven thousand feet of film, two reels were to be devoted to a prologue that detailed the state's early history, with the remainder of the reels to address the period of 1816 to 1916.
+Company location scouts reportedly searched for three hundred sites for actors and actresses to "re-enact the [historical] scenes on the identical grounds where they occurred."
+Gillson Willetts wrote the screenplay.